 Did you do a STEM degree?

-If you have completed a STEM degree (Science, Technology, Engineering, and Mathematics) and you are coming towards the end of your OPT period, you may be eligible to apply for a further 24-month extension, giving you a total of thirty-six months extra time following the completion of your degree.
+If you have completed a STEM degree (Science, Technology, Engineering, and Mathematics), but your H1B lottery petition was not select, and you are coming towards the end of your OPT period, you may be eligible to apply for a further 24-month extension, giving you a total of thirty-six months extra time following the completion of your degree.
 During this time you can apply for another H1B visa during each fiscal year.

 If you are not eligible for this extension and you did not receive your H1B visa, you don’t have too many options left.
 You can apply for another degree or postgraduate courses, you should do this for the right reasons as it is a big commitment, not just as a means to stay in the U.S.A.